sayedatiqurrahman/Django-project-and-file-structure/README.md

 # 🐍 Django Professional Project Quick Setup (README Guide)

-This is a quick and professional way to set up a Django project using virtual environment, static/media handling, and template structure.
+This is a quick and professional way to set up a Django project using virtual environment, static/media handling, template structure, and authentication handling.

 ---